 Benefits of Trading Part-Time

 It may be common to think that in order to make a profit as a trader you need to commit yourself 100% of the time.
-However, that’s not necessarily true.
+However, that’s not really true.
 Trading part-time can be extremely beneficial, depending on your trading goals.
 Some people simply don’t have time to be constantly trading.
 Here are some benefits to being a part-time trader.

 - Extra Income: Whether you’re a student or someone who has a full-time job, having extra income is never a bad idea.
 Trading part-time can offer you that opportunity to make money while attending to your other necessary tasks.